Skip to main content

 Tuned params, comments & decisions — the review overlay

-Your layer over a storyboard — tuned params, per-step comments, and recorded decisions — is a separate file: content/reviews/<id>.json.
+Your layer over a storyboard — tuned params, per-step comments, and recorded decisions — lives beside the spec in the project's reviews/<id>.json.
 With the server running the app autosaves to it as you edit and reloads it as the baseline next time.
-(Without a server, edits stay in the browser only.)
+(Offline, edits stay in the browser only.)

 Open questions → decisions